Hire in Louisiana: payroll, tax, and employment law

 Wage, overtime & meal break law

-State minimum wage above federal floor, OT triggers, meal/rest break rules.
+No state minimum wage (federal $7.25 floor), OT triggers, meal/rest break rules.

 , Tom Price-Daniel, Teamed